OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Next steps

-In this tutorial, you've created an Outlook add-in that implements a first-run experience, fetches data from an external service, renders a button that invokes a function, and renders a task pane that can be used to insert content into the body of an email message.
+In this tutorial, you've created an Outlook add-in that can be used in message compose mode to insert content into the body of an email message.
 To learn more about developing Outlook add-ins, continue to the following article:

 > [!div class="nextstepaction"]
 > [Outlook add-in APIs](apis.md)